Regional Business News

 business analyst and advisor, but over the last three years I found it

-virtually impossible to practice the Olympic side of my business effectively
+increasingly more difficult to practice the Olympic side of my business effectively

 because mainstream news media, like the Sun, failed to illuminate both